The 20th Annual International Conference on Privacy, Security & Trust (PST2023)

 Biography:

 Andrew Jefferies is a cyber partner in Deloitte’s Risk Advisory practice who focuses on Canada’s security, justice, and defence industries.
 His expertise is in the areas of critical infrastructure protection and his technical background broadly covers cyber strategy and risk management.
-Jeffries has been a partner at Deloitte for 3 year and prior to that was a partner in Bulletproof Solutions since 2001.
+Jefferies has been a partner at Deloitte for 3 year and prior to that was a partner in Bulletproof Solutions since 2001.
 Outside of the office, Andrew enjoys sailing, music and getting lost in the woods.

 Talk Title: Preparing for a post-quantum crypto world